Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.4Location

-Why for a family holiday — The Mauian Hotel on Napili Beach is the smallest hotel on this list — 44 rooms only, family-owned since 1959, on a single low-rise beachfront building on Napili Bay.
-The asset is the smallest-property scale — 44 rooms means the staff knows every guest by name within 24 hours, the…
+Why for a family holiday: The Mauian Hotel on Napili Beach is the smallest hotel on this list, 44 rooms only, family-owned since 1959, on a single low-rise beachfront building on Napili Bay.
+The asset is the smallest-property scale, 44 rooms means the staff knows every guest by name within a day, and Napili Bay itself does the entertaining.

 Best room: Beachfront Studio (the entry-level kitchenette unit) or any direct-beachfront room for the family-of-four option.